toestre/latex-devcontainer/README.md

 This image runs LaTeX in a docker container.

-Clone this repository into your project if you want to use this devcontainer.
-Alternatively, download and copy the `.devcontainer` folder and all its files into your project folder.

-The devcontainer uses the Docker image [`tisasiju/latexdevcontainer`](https://hub.docker.com/r/tisasiju/latexdevcontainer).
+The devcontainer uses the Docker image [`tisasiju/latexdevcontainer:latest`](https://hub.docker.com/r/tisasiju/latexdevcontainer).
 I built the image based on this LaTeX Devcontainer Dockerfile: [`qdm12/latexdevcontainer`](https://github.com/qdm12/latexdevcontainer).
 Please refer to this GitHub repository for details on the devcontainer.

-I removed ChkTeX from the image because ChkTeX was slowing down my workflow quite a bit.
-Therefore, I also disabled it completely in my devcontainer: `"latex-workshop.chktex.enabled": false`.
+As CkTeX caused some performance issues on my machine I disabled it by default in my devcontainer config file: `"latex-workshop.chktex.enabled": false`.
+Furthermore I added several packages to the LaTeX installation.

 I added `oh-my-zsh` as the default shell in the devcontainer as well.